fraunhofer-igd-iva/create-nxtstart-app/README.md

 To run the build created in the `.next` folder you can run `yarn run start` (or `npm run start` for npm).

-# Development on Nxtstart
+# Contributing to Nxtstart

-- Install packages using `npm install`
-- Install the cli locally using `npm install -g`
-- Run the cli in any command prompt using `create-nxtstart-app`

-## Contributing

-Feel free to contribute to this project but **please read the [Contributing Guidelines](https://github.com/fraunhofer-igd-iva/create-nxtstart-app/blob/main/CONTRIBUTING.md) before opening an issue or PR**.
+We appreciate every contribution to this project but **please read the [Contributing Guidelines](https://github.com/fraunhofer-igd-iva/create-nxtstart-app/blob/main/CONTRIBUTING.md) before opening an issue or PR**.

 # License